Homemade Hamburger Buns In One Hour

 Step Two: Mix Ingredients

 You can use a mixing bowl, a bread maker, or a bread mixer like I did.
-I used my Zojirushi bread maker, did I tell you I love it even more than my Bosch?
+My Zojirushi bread maker is so easy to use!
+I love it even more than my Bosch?
 I still need my Bosch for making several loaves of bread and dozens of cinnamon rolls, but this machine is awesome.
-I dump everything in and push a button to have it mix, knead, and rise.
+Just dump everything in and push a button to have it mix, knead, and rise.
 I don’t bake any bread in it, even though I could.

 Mixing the Dough